thunderenlight/phase-1-guide/readings/reading-oss/README.md

 Like working with .csv files, there are other tasks for which developers have written libraries.
 These libraries, when written for Ruby, are often distributed as [gems](http://rubylearning.com/blog/2010/12/14/ruby-gems-%E2%80%94-what-why-and-how/).
 In Phase 1, you'll be working with gems like [Nokogiri](https://rubygems.org/gems/nokogiri), [ActiveRecord](https://rubygems.org/gems/activerecord), [Rake](https://rubygems.org/gems/rake), etc.  Using these libraries prevents us from recreating the wheel.
 If I want to grab some information from a website to use in my Ruby program, I don't have to build my own web scraper, I can use Nokogiri in my application.

 As with `CSV`, however, we do have to invest some time learning how to use the library.
-The quality of documentation will vary from libraray to library.
+The quality of documentation will vary from library to library.
 Some developers will provide very clear documentation for how the library works:  what methods are availalbe, what the methods return, etc.  For other libraries, the documentation can be murky.

 ## Installing